Casuarina Coastal Reserve

 4. If the plan is not disallowed by the Legislative Assembly, then after 7 sitting days the Plan of Management comes into operation

-The public comment period has now closed and feedback is under review.
+The public comment period has now closed.